-If you don’t yet have a credit card, it’s natural to wonder whether to get one.
+If you don’t yet have a credit card, it’s natural to wonder, "Should I get one?"
 While some people might recommend sticking with a cash-only lifestyle to avoid going into debt, credit cards have lots of benefits if you use them responsibly.

-Start with these considerations, then weigh the pros and cons of getting a credit card to decide if it’s right for you.
+Start with the following considerations, then weigh the pros and cons of getting a credit card to decide if one might be right for you.

 You’ll build credit history

 You don’t have to carry cash when traveling

 You could earn cash back or travel rewards

 You may not be ready for the responsibility